 Fig. 2.
 The color of the mixture of the first attempt before (left) and after (right) heating.

 Fig. 3/Vid.
-1. This video illustrates the role of the sound of the heating hot plate and the bubbling solution during the boiling process (or click here to see the video on Flickr).
+1. This video illustrates the role of the sound of the heating hot plate and the bubbling solution during the boiling process (or link to Youtube).

 Building skill through the senses?

 By conducting several experiments involving such and similar ingredients and procedures, I became familiar with the properties of the materials and the typical steps in the making process.
 After doing it several times, I noticed that how I worked with recipes changed unintentionally.
 During the second attempt of the red ink recipe, text dissolved into action, and taking notes required more effort because it became counterintuitive.
 Instead of checking the text at every step, I simply reacted to what was happening in front of me on the burner.
 The sensorial experience from the previous ink- and lake-pigment-making experiments provided me with a frame of reference to more precisely expect how the materials would behave and transform; I had become fluent in the process of making this ink.
 Not textual instructions, but sensorial engagements informed me about what (not) to do.